umarfarooque88/umarfarooque88/README.md

 I turn complex ideas into **simple, usable products**, especially in AI, automation, and intelligent systems.

-> *"I'm more interested in building things that matter than just learning how they work."*

 ```yaml
 Location:    Building the future 🌍